CYBER WEEK -70%

 Using Pine Script for algorithmic trading within the TradingView environment has its own set of limitations.
 One major drawback is the platform’s limited backtesting capabilities.
 Unlike more advanced platforms, TradingView does not support multi-timeframe backtesting or portfolio-level backtesting, which are crucial for evaluating the strength of a strategy.

 Market restrictions also pose a challenge.
 Pine Script is confined to the data available on TradingView, which may not cover all markets or assets you might want to trade.
+While the security() function in Pine Script allows users to access data from other assets by specifying their ticker symbol and timeframe, it is still limited by TradingView’s data availability.
 This restriction means that strategies developed in Pine Script may not be applicable or testable in less common markets.

 Key Constraints: